marcelloc97/A-Piece-of-Star-Wars/README.md

 # Welcome to `A Piece of Star Wars`!

-To run this project, just use `git clone https://github.com/marcelloc97/M4rc3ll0C4rv4lh4l.git`
+To run this project, just use `git clone https://github.com/marcelloc97/M4rc3ll0C4rv4lh4l.git`.\
+After it succeed, use `yarn` or `npm install` to install all used dependencies.

+Then use [`yarn start` or `npm start`](#yarn-start) to see it in action.

+But if you want to see it without downloading this repository, follow [this](https://a-piece-of-sw.herokuapp.com/) link.

 ## Available Scripts